allejo/allejo.io/_projects/libraries/PhpPulse.md

 ---
 name: PhpPulse
 category: libraries
+languages:
+  - PHP
 github: allejo/PhpPulse
 website: http://docs.allejo.io/PhpPulse/
 ---

-PhpPulse is an API wrapper for DaPulse, a project management service.
+An API wrapper for DaPulse, a project management service.
 All API endpoints and results are wrapped into objects to make API calls simple without having to worry about cURL or Guzzle.